Alpha nuclide

 An alpha nuclide is a nuclide that consists of an integer number of alpha particles.
 Alpha nuclides have equal, even numbers of protons and neutrons; they are important in stellar nucleosynthesis since the energetic environment within stars is amenable to fusion of alpha particles into heavier nuclei.
 Stable alpha nuclides, and stable decay products of radioactive alpha nuclides, are some of the most common metals in the universe.

-Alpha nuclide is also shorthand for alpha radionuclide, referring to those radioactive isotopes that undergo alpha decay and thereby emit alpha particles.
+Alpha nuclide is also short for alpha-emitting nuclide, referring to those radioactive isotopes that undergo alpha decay and thereby emit alpha particles.